With a contemporary art scene, fantastic food and pulsating nightlife, Rotterdam has it all.

 North Sea Jazz Festival

-Rotterdam boasts a jam-packed schedule of festivals throughout the year, some of which enjoy international renown.
+Rotterdam boasts a jam-packed schedule of festivals throughout the year, some of which enjoy international fame.
 The North Sea Jazz Festival is one such; it started life in The Hague but for the last decade has found its home at Ahoy Rotterdam, in the Charlois neighbourhood.
-Like most major jazz festivals, the line-up also includes soul, funk, hip-hop and blues acts, and attracts major international names every year, with past performers including De La Soul, Norah Jones and Jamiroquai.
-It takes place in the second weekend of July.
+Like most major jazz festivals, the line-up also includes soul, funk, hip-hop and blues acts.
+Each year it attracts major international names, with past performers including De La Soul, Norah Jones and Jamiroquai.
+It takes place in the second weekend of July and is a must on your list of places to visit.

 The undisputed highlight of Rotterdam’s festival calendar is its Summer Carnival.
 This Caribbean-themed street party kicks off in the last weekend of July, a riot of dancers filling the streets in the largest celebration of its kind in the Netherlands.
 Summer Carnival is part of the wider Rotterdam Unlimited festival, which celebrates live music, dance and theatre in venues across the city.